The Lakewood Historical Society

 A "Home of Our Own" Capital Campaign Reaching for the Finish Line!

-The Haber Family Center for History opened as the society headquarters just a year ago.
-In that time we have served researchers, family historians, and curious community passerbys.
+The Haber Family Center for History opened as the society headquarters just two years ago.
+In that time we have served researchers, students, family historians, and curious community passerbys.
 Our collection is settling in to its new secure, dry, and flexible space with more complete cataloging and effective reboxing with the help of a number of volunteers and interns.

 Things are going great but we are not done securing this space for the future.
 We still need your help to cross the finish line on our capital campaign to ensure that the Haber Center will continue to care for Lakewood's history for generations to come.